 - ½ teaspoon cinnamon

-- ½ cup unsalted butter; melted
+- ½ cup unsalted butter - melted

-Apple & Pear Filling
+Apple and Plum Filling

-- 1 cup apples; peeled and diced
+- 1 cup apples - peeled and diced

-- 1 cup plums; peeled and diced
+- 1 cup plums - diced

 - 1 teaspoon cornstarch

-- 1 tablespoon lemon juice; fresh (or use apple cider vinegar)
+- 1 tablespoon lemon juice - fresh (or use apple cider vinegar)

 - ¼ cup brown sugar